ROAD WORK TO BE COMPLETED:

 City Council - July 20, 2020 at 7:00 pm.
 Will be held as a Virtual Meeting.

-Meeting is held in the Council Chambers of the City of Weyauwega Municipal Building located at 109 E Main Street.
+All meetings are held in the Municipal Building Council Chambers located at 109 E Main Street.

 The 2020 Census is Coming!